 English is the primary language of instruction in all Faculties except Faculté Saint-Jean.
-All undergraduate applicants to any program or course except Faculté Saint-Jean need an adequate level of English language proficiency before admission, regardless of their citizenship status or country of origin.
+All undergraduate applicants to any program or course except Faculté Saint-Jean need an adequate level of English language proficiency before admission recordless of their stills. immediately before the first day of classes of the term for which admission is before admission, regardless of their citizenship status or country of origin.